ObjectAlchemist/ObjectAlchemist.github.io/_posts/2017-10-23-lego-development.md

 ```

-In the lego world it's really hard to create 50 pin stones from one pin stones, so you don't like to do it.
-There might be a 50 pin stone there, but in our lego-coding world we do not need such a stone if we already have the components to build one.
+In the Lego world it's really hard to create 50 pin stones from one pin stones, so you don't like to do it.
+There might be a 50 pin stone there, but in our Lego-coding world we do not need such a stone if we already have the components to build one.
 Our advantage against the real world is that a once written object can be used several times.
-We can create more complex objects by wrapping them into an own world like complex lego objects on a ground plate.
+We can create more complex objects by wrapping them into an own world like complex Lego objects on a ground plate.
 This encapsulating subworld we call a Wrap.

 ``` swift